-You have the right to see CCTV footage of yourself and get a copy within 40 days of asking for it.
+You have the right to request CCTV footage of yourself.

 - a specific date and time